Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ![Toilet Flush](media/ToiLeak.jpg)

-- This is a great visual tool to understand the water system.
+- This is a great visual tool to monitor the water system.
 That seal is getting worse!

 ![Shower](media/ToiLeak2.jpg)